 - losing coverage because someone on your plan has died

 - losing other types of health insurance

 - gaining status as a member of an Indian tribe

 - getting out of prison.

-These programs are administered by states for low-income families and children, pregnant women, seniors, people with disabilities, and some other adults.
-You can apply for Medicaid and/or CHIP through Nebraska's health insurance marketplace or by contacting Nebraska’s Medicaid office.
+Medicaid is administered by states for low-income families and individuals, people with disabilities, and some other adults.
+You can apply for Medicaid through Nebraska's health insurance marketplace or by contacting Nebraska’s Medicaid office.